watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

   This approach is not recommended for production use, especially for applications that involve sensitive data, because it introduces a security risk.
 It configures wxA always to trust that all services it connects to through search integrations or custom integrations are the services they expect to be at the IP addresses configured in the integrations.
-  Option 2 below eliminates this risk by using a certificate to security verify that the Elasticsearch service you are connecting to is the one configured your assistant to connect to.
+  Option 2 below eliminates this risk by using a certificate to securely verify that the Elasticsearch service you are connecting to is the one configured for your assistant to connect to.

 #### Option 2: Add Elasticsearch's CA certificate to wxA's truststore